 For us at Marigold Engage, owning actionable data about consumers is key.
 That is what we enable.
 In times like these, it’s about leveraging that power and combining it with smart ideas for targeted campaigns based on real-time data.
 While you’re at it, maybe the current lull is a good time to make sure you’re up to speed, with every ‘I’ dotted and ‘t’ crossed, when it comes to compliance with CCPA, GDPR and other data privacy regulations (you can always visit our Data Privacy and Security Center).

 The coronavirus pandemic is causing alarming levels of uncertainty and frustration for everyone.
 But marketers are already responding with empathy and creativity.
 As cinemas across the United States shut down to the public, major film studios are making the switch to releasing current blockbusters directly to streaming platforms.
 Live streaming of events and concerts is also set to knit the gaps in our social fabric, and new marketing and advertising models will emerge in the process.

 On the bright side, we are collectively facing this crisis in a world that is more (digitally) connected than ever in history.
 Can you imagine how COVID-19 would have unfolded in 1995, when the internet was in its infancy and critical information travelled far more slowly?

 Today we have the tools to gain insights on what consumers need in the moment and respond with personal relevance at an unprecedented scale.
 This will be key while consumers are distancing themselves physically but remain connected digitally, perhaps closer than ever.

 We will be providing more helpful content around coronavirus (COVID-19) and digital marketing in the days and weeks to come.
-Also make sure to read our statement on how Selligent Marketing Cloud is supporting efficient digital communications amidst the repercussions of COVID-19.
+Also make sure to read our statement on how Marigold Engage is supporting efficient digital communications amidst the repercussions of COVID-19.